Creating Realistic Drop Shadows

 There are instances when a flat shadow just won't do the trick, so here are steps to make your own lifted drop shadow.
 This works well for curled papers and mats, as well as ribbons with folds, etc.

-1. Duplicate object's layer
+1. Duplicate object's layer in Layers Panel (Layer>Duplicate Layer)

 4. Click the Move Tool to be able to transform the shadow layer's shape.
 While holding the Ctrl key down (Mac-Cmd key), grab the lower right handle of the selection box and drag shape left and down.
 Bring top right side down and right.
 Click enter to transform.
 See Step 4 image for example.